-We select {$\sim$ 2,000} galaxies with high redshift accuracy ($\rm \delta z = | (z_{phot}- z_{spec})/(1+z_{spec})| < 0.01$\footnote{This cut ensures that the comparison between COSMOS2020’s photo-z-based physical parameters and DESI's spec-z-based physical parameters is not dominated by the redshift estimation difference.}) and with stellar mass error $\rm \mstar_{err} \le 0.25$ from {\tt COSMOS2020(FARMER)}.
-We find the negligible differences between our stellar masses and the ones from {\tt COSMOS2020(FARMER)} given by the {$\Delta$} = {0.001} dex and {\tt NMAD} = {0.176} (see Table~\ref{tab:CatalogsComparioson} and Sec.~\ref{sec:metrics_comparison} for definition of metrics).
-The {$\Delta$} is even smaller than the one found when comparing {\tt COSMOS(FARMER)} with \cite{Zou2024} ($\rm \Delta_{\mstar} = 0.08$).
+We selected {$\sim$ 2,000} galaxies with a high redshift accuracy ($\rm \delta z = | (z_{phot}- z_{spec})/(1+z_{spec})| < 0.01$\footnote{This cut ensures that the comparison between COSMOS2020’s photo-z-based physical parameters and DESI's spec-z-based physical parameters is not dominated by the redshift estimation difference.}) and a stellar mass error of $\rm \mstar_{err} \le 0.25$ from {\tt COSMOS2020(FARMER)}.
+We found the negligible differences between our stellar masses and the ones from {\tt COSMOS2020(FARMER)} given by the {$\Delta$} = {0.001} dex and {\tt NMAD} = {0.176} (see Table~\ref{tab:CatalogsComparioson} and Sect.~\ref{sec:metrics_comparison} for definitions for these metrics).
+The {$\Delta$} value is even smaller than the one found when comparing {\tt COSMOS(FARMER)} with \cite{Zou2024} ($\rm \Delta_{\mstar} = 0.08$).
 We note that such median differences are well below the median error of stellar mass estimates ($\rm 0.13$ dex; see Table~\ref{tab:CatalogsComparioson}).
 Finding such a consistency between different codes, parametrization of the SED fitting codes, and different SED coverage confirms the robustness of the stellar mass estimates.
 The comparison of our stellar mass estimates with the ones from {\tt COSMOS2020(FARMER)} catalog {in three redshift bins} is shown in Fig.~\ref{fig:COSMOSmasses}. {There is no clear dependence on redshift, however at $\rm 0.75 \leq Z \leq 1.0$, the clear bimodal distribution in stellar mass reveals smaller offset ({$\Delta$} = -0.02 and {\tt NMAD} = 0.18) for low-mass galaxies ($\mstar \leq 10.5$) than for high-mass galaxies ($\mstar \ge 10.5$, {$\Delta$} = 0.12 and {\tt NMAD} = 0.22). } A Pearson correlation coefficient found for the comparison of stellar masses from our catalog with the ones from {\tt COSMOS2020(FARMER)} ({\tt r} = 0.96) indicates a very strong positive linear relationship between the stellar mass estimates.

 We also compared the SFR estimates (see Fig.~\ref{fig:COSMOSFR}) finding {$\Delta$} of {-0.37} and {\tt NMAD} of {0.62} with a median error $\rm log(SFR/M_{\odot}y^{-1})_{err}$ of {0.31}.
-The rest-framed magnitudes are also in good agreement, namely $\Delta$ is {0.05} and {\tt NMAD} = {0.18} for the rest-framed {\it r} magnitude.
+The rest-frame magnitudes are also in good agreement, namely $\Delta$ is {0.05} and {\tt NMAD} = {0.18} for the rest-frame {\it r} magnitude.